HomerReid/meep_adjoint/docs/Tutorial/index.rst

     :`sources`:

-        List of |Meep| structures describing material
+        List of |MeepSource| structures describing excitation sources, passed without modification as the parameter of the same name to the |simulation| constructor.

     :`source_region`:

-        This
+        This is a convenience argument that may be used instead of `sources` for problems